CalebFIN/CalebFIN.github.io/_posts/2025-04-04-Reviving-a-Cisco-Catalyst-2960G.md

 ---

 For anyone doing homelab on a budget, this kind of **hardware revival trick** is worth keeping in your toolbox.
-Even if it’s temporary, getting enterprise-grade gear for free—and bringing it back to life with a little DIY hackery—feels like a huge win.